arp242/arp242.net/_posts/2014-08-20-Intercept_outgoing_mails_in_Ruby_on_Rails.markdown

 title: Intercept outgoing mails in Ruby on Rails
 ---

-A simple way to do this, which just works™
+A simple way to do this, which just works™.

-There already are a bunch of solutions for this; including the [post\_office][po] gem by my coworker, but this is the simple UNIX-y approach for us simple UNIX-y folks.
+There already are a bunch of solutions for this; including the [post\_office][po] gem by my co-worker, but this is the simple Unix-y approach for us simple Unix-y folks.

-We take advantage of `delivery_method = :sendmail`, this just pipes an email to something executable; this is *assumed* to be `sendmail`, but it can be anything, really...
+We take advantage of `delivery_method = :sendmail`, this just pipes an email to something executable; this is *assumed* to be `sendmail`, but it can be anything.

 Append to mbox file